amg2318/design-journal/week3.md

 Another inspiration was this meme/drawing that keeps showing up in my feed (I _think_ the original artist is Favorite Vegetable on X):
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/f72a6cdb-c438-46b5-a217-87ea7a68de0a" />

 After some consultation with my partner (former DES INV 22 student and professional mechanical engineer), I learned that living hinges would likely break at this small of a scale.
 So I improved on my design by expanding to knuckles and increasing the stem size of each of the plants in the ring plantbed.
+I also incorporated two more layers that would (hopefully) add more stability.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/26f8d738-230d-4e4c-a719-c8ca50273558" />